binpash/pash/README.md

 ## Installation

-On Ubuntu, Fedora, or Arch, run `curl up.pash.ndr.md | sh` to setup PaSh.
+On Ubuntu, Fedora, Debian, or Arch, run `curl up.pash.ndr.md | sh` to setup PaSh.
 Alternatively, you can clone the repo and run `./scripts/distro-deps.sh;
 ./scripts/setup-pash.sh`